arseni-konakhau/mcp-client/memory-bank/activeContext.md

 - **Architecture Planning**: Documented intended system patterns and technical approach
 - **RUN-PROJECT-GUIDE.md Created**: Comprehensive guide for running the project
 - **404 Behavior Clarified**: Documented that 404 errors are expected in foundation phase
+- **Port Customization**: Changed default port from 8080 to 3332 per user preference
+- **Documentation Updated**: All references updated to reflect new port 3332

 ## Current Technical State